 When addiction is present, shame is a force that shows up all over.
 The addicted loved one, as described above, may very well be caught in a cycle of shame related to their addiction and the lows they have known.
 But you, the family, may also be experiencing your own brand of shame.

 You might feel shame when you see your loved one’s behavior observed or judged by others.
-You might feel shame around the kind of parent you feel you have been.
-You might feel shame about your own loss of control or negative attitude in response to your Loved One.
+Or, you might feel shame around the kind of parent you feel you have been.
+You might feel shame about your own loss of control or negative attitude in response to your loved one.
 Indeed, the possibilities are endless.
 And shame won’t go away on its own, but rather will fester and deepen if left alone in the dark.

 In fact, Dr. Brown says in no uncertain terms, “the less you talk about it, the more you’ve got it!”
 She enumerates the three things that shame needs to thrive: Secrecy, Silence and Judgement.
 She goes on to add, “shame depends on me buying the belief that I’m alone.”